17 Old West Insults, from Greenhorns to Bluebellies and Everything in Between

 An unflattering insult, to call someone grass-bellied was to call them fat.

 But there was a bit more to it than that.
 The term originated in the Old West cattle ranches.
-Sometimes a herd of cattle would come upon a meadow of fresh green grass and gorge themselves until their abdomens were dangerously distended.
+Sometimes a herd of cattle, perhaps on the Chisholm Trail, would come upon a meadow of fresh green grass and gorge themselves until their abdomens were dangerously distended.

 This was the cattle form of gluttony.
 When a person was so wealthy and greedy that he became fat around the midsection from eating large portions of rich food and doing little exercise, he was called grass-bellied.